Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 **Teleportation** is a special kind of forced movement, which moves you directly from one tile to another.
 Teleportation is different from ordinary forced movement in the following ways:

-- it ignores the effects of difficult terrain or other ground effects that you would cross over
+- it ignores any tile effects that you would cross over
 - the intervening tiles do not need to be passable
 - distance is measured directly, rather than based on the path taken